cs411-alawini/sp25-cs411-team010-AuroraAura/TeamInfo.md

 ## Project Summary

-A watch collector app that holds a database of watches/straps/parts that allows collectors to save their collection, browse combinations/designs, track prices in the market, as well as share designs with other users for inspiration.
+A watch collector app that holds a database of watches/straps/parts that allows collectors to save their collection, browse combinations/designs, track prices and popularity in the market, as well as share designs with other users for inspiration.
+This app aims to develop a watch collector community and connect experienced collectors with newer collectors.